Balilihan: Town Festival

-The municipality of Balilihan holds its annual town fiesta (town proper) every July 16 in honor of Our Lady of Mount Carmel, Barrios around Hanopol area - (a parish composed of 10 barrios) celebrate their annual town fiesta every January 16 in honor of Santo Niño.
+The municipality of Balilihan holds its annual town fiesta (town proper) every July 16 in honor of Our Lady of Mount Carmel.
+Barrios or barangays around Hanopol area - (a parish composed of 10 barrios) celebrate their annual town fiesta every January 16 in honor of Santo Niño.
 Another event takes place every last week of the month of September to celebrate the creation of Balilihan as a separate municipality on September 29, 1828.